mikegrif/CleaningData/README.md

-# Getting and Cleaning Data Course Project
+## Getting and Cleaning Data Course Project

-## Overview
+### Overview
-This document contains information on how to use the *run_analysis.R* script that implements the requirements for **Coursera's Getting and Cleanng Data** course project.
+This document contains information on how to use the *run_analysis.R* script that implements the requirements for **Coursera's Getting and Cleaning Data** course project.
 The script uses the packages below which are automatically loaded when you run it.
 - dplyr
 - tidyr

 When you run the script, it will call methods within the script to perform each step specified in the requirments.
 Please refer to the **Running the Script** section below for more information.

-## Configuring Your Workspace to Run Script
+### Configuring Your Workspace to Run Script

-1. Copy the script to your working directory
+1. Copy the **run_analysis.R** script to your working directory
 2. Create the following directories under your working directory:
    + data
    + data/testing